Vitebsk: Post-war period

 In the first postwar five-year period the city was rebuilt.
 Its industrial complex covered machinery, light industry, and machine tools.

-In 1959 a TV tower was commissioned and started broadcasting the 1st Central Television program.
+In 1959, a TV tower was commissioned and started broadcasting the 1st Central Television program.

+In 1990, a club of voters "For Democratic Elections" was founded in Vitebsk.

 Independence of Belarus

 In January 1991, Vitebsk celebrated the first Marc Chagall Festival.
 In June 1992, a monument to Chagall was erected on his native Pokrovskaja Street and a memorial inscription was placed on the wall of his house.

-Since 1992 Vitebsk has been hosting the annual Slavianski Bazaar, an international music festival.
+Since 1992, Vitebsk has been hosting the annual Slavianski Bazaar, an international music festival.
 The main participants are artists from Russia, Belarus and Ukraine, with guests from many other countries, both Slavic and non-Slavic.
 There has been a remarkable improvement and expansion of the city.
 The central stadium was reconstructed, and the Summer Amphitheatre, the railway station and other historical sites and facilities were restored, and the Ice Sports Palace along with a number of new churches and other public facilities were built, together with the construction of new residential areas.

 Attractions

 The city has one of the oldest buildings in the country: the Annunciation Church.
 The building dates back to the period of Kievan Rus.
 The city at the time was pagan and did not belong to the Ukrainian or Russian Orthodox Church or the Kievan Rus state.
-It was constructed in the 1140s as a pagan church, rebuilt in the 14th and 17th centuries as a Roman Catholic Church, restored in 1883 and destroyed by the Soviet administration in 1961.
+It was constructed in the 1140s as a pagan place of worship.

+In the 14th and 17th centuries, the building was built as a Roman Catholic Church, restored in 1883 and destroyed by the Soviet administration in 1961.
 The church was in ruins until 1992, when it was restored to its presumed original appearance.

 Churches from the Polish-Lithuanian period were likewise destroyed, although the Resurrection Church (1772–77) has been rebuilt.
 The Orthodox cathedral, dedicated to the Intercession of the Theotokos, was erected in 1760.
 There are also the town hall (1775); the Russian governor's palace, where Napoleon celebrated his 43rd birthday in 1812; the Neo-Romanesque Roman Catholic cathedral (1884–85); and an obelisk commemorating the centenary of the Russian victory over Napoleon.

 Vitebsk is also home to a lattice steel TV tower carrying a horizontal cross on which the antenna mast is guyed.
 This tower, which is nearly identical to that at Grodno, but a few metres shorter (245 metres in Vitebsk versus 254 metres at Grodno) was completed in 1983.
 The city is also home to the Marc Chagall Museum and the Vitebsk regional museum.

 Geography

 Climate

-Vitebsk has warm summer humid continental climate, Köppen: Dfb.
+Vitebsk has warm summer humid continental climate, Köppen: Dfb, Trewartha: Dcbo.
 Summers are generally warm, while winters are relatively cold but still warmer than in Moscow due to a stronger influence of maritime air from the Baltic Sea.
 Approximately 724 mm of precipitation falls here per annum.

+Demographics

 Education

 The main universities of Vitebsk are Vitebsk State Technological University, Vitebsk State Medical University and Vitebsk State University named in honor of Pyotr Masherov.